 Most often bull markets end by running out of steam, best described by legendary investor Sir John Templeton: “Bull markets are born on pessimism, grow on skepticism, mature on optimism and die on euphoria.”

 It is often said bull markets climb a “Wall of Worry,” with many widely held fears constituting the bricks.
-Examples from the current bull market that began in March 2009 include: the Russian-Ukrainian conflict; Ebola; the Brexit vote; North Korean missile tests and many more.
-Exhibit 3 shows the “Wall of Worry” this bull market has already overcome.
-In our view, the fact old worries persist and new worries appear indicates this bull market still has some Wall left to climb.
+Examples from the 2009 – 2020 bull market include: the Russian-Ukrainian conflict; Ebola; the Brexit vote; North Korean missile tests and many more.
+Exhibit 3 shows the “Wall of Worry” this bull market climbed.
+Each of these events worried investors, but did not have the size or surprise power to cause a bear market, and fundamentals at the time supported future growth—allowing the bull market to continue climbing.

 Source: FactSet, as of 7/6/2017.
 MSCI World Total Return Index Level (Net) from 12/31/2008 – 6/30/2017.

-The bear market starts when corporate and economic fundamentals are overall trending downward, but investors are caught up in euphoria—they either dismiss weakness or don’t notice it at all.
+A bear market is usually caused by corporate and economic fundamentals overall trending downward, but investors are caught up in euphoria—they either dismiss weakness or don’t notice it at all.
 They remain bullish and continue investing more money into the stock market, looking for profits.

 The Wallop may coincide with the Wall—if a bull market that happens to be at the top of the “Wall of Worry” is Walloped: